Discover Why Taipei is the #1 Place to Learn Chinese This Year

 You’ll definitely have an upper hand by studying traditional characters too.

-Here’s some of our top picks…
+Here are some of our top picks…

 Taichung